Tonix22/LuxFlux_Esp8266_LighStick/README.md

 # Welcome, This is Light Stick Lux Flux Project

 ---
 ## What is Lux Flux?
-Is an interactive Juggling props for Diabolo Sticks.
-It has the following features.
+It is an interactive juggling prop sticks that has the following features:

-* Audio Rhythmic Light.
-For each sound peak could change to different color.
-Up to 10 configurable color sequence.
+* Audio Rhythmic Light: For each sound peak, it can change to a different color, with up to 10 configurable color sequences.
-*  Motion Sensitive.
-Light Stick can change color when moving in clockwise or anticlockwise.
+* Motion Sensitivity: The light stick can change color when moving in clockwise or anticlockwise directions.
 There is also a movement gesture to turn off lights.
-*  There could be programmed light sequences from an external app or PC
+* Programmable Light Sequences: Light sequences can be programmed from an external andorid app or PC.
-* Led sticks could be sync with Wi-Fi.
-So there is only need to program one led stick and the other one will have the same color sequence.
+* Wi-Fi Syncing: LED sticks can be synced with Wi-Fi, so there is only a need to program one LED stick and the other one will have the same color sequence.

 # WIKI